Joelalbon/Fusion-MCP-Server/README.md

 python server.py
 ```

 By default, the server will listen on `127.0.0.1:8080`.
-You can modify the host and port in the code if needed.
+You can modify the host
+and port in the code if needed.
+Set the `OPENAI_API_KEY` environment variable if
+you plan to use the LLM integration.

 ### Connecting Fusion 360 to the Server